Immersive Interactive Environments

 Motivation and objectives

 For many years, users mainly consumed multimedia content passively, e.g., by watching videos or listening to audio content.
-Therefore, even today most sophisticated user models for audio-visual (A/V) material only consider technical parameters that influence the quality of the content or the playback behavior.
+Therefore, even today’s most sophisticated user models for audio-visual (A/V) material only consider technical parameters that influence the quality of the content or the playback behavior.

-The rapid development of Virtual Reality (VR) and Augmented Reality (AR) solutions over the And the pandemic reinforced the push for people to find ways to interact and play with each other online from their homes.
+The rapid development of Virtual Reality (VR) and Augmented Reality (AR) solutions over and the pandemic reinforced the push for people to find ways to interact and play with each other online from their homes.
 Extended Reality (XR) is combining both, real and virtual, environments with humans and systems all over the virtuality-reality continuum including all technologies together into one united solution.
 Multimedia systems are rapidly changing, and users are becoming more and more active participants in these systems, instead of passive consumers.